-ARTICLE M-4.
+ARTICLE M-7.
 LACK OF WORK - In the event there is a lack of work which necessitates either the reduction of hours or the furloughing of employees, or both, the Company agrees to confer with the Union before determining which method will be used.

-ARTICLE M-5.
-STAFFING OF WORK - It will be the Company's policy to have maintenance work historically performed in its garages on Company operated vehicles continue to be performed in its garages.
+ARTICLE M-8.
+MANNING OF WORK - It will be the Company's policy to have maintenance work historically performed in its garages on Company operated vehicles continue to be performed in its garages.
 Nothing in this Agreement will be construed or interpreted to prevent the Company from taking its buses to non-Company facilities for washing, cleaning, dumping, and fueling where the Company elects not to have facilities in operation for those services or in peak periods or emergencies, and nothing in this Agreement will be construed or interpreted to prevent the Company from having maintenance work on road failures and running repairs performed at non-Company facilities if those facilities are closer to the location of the vehicle needing repair than the nearest Company maintenance facility.

-ARTICLE M-6.
-MOVING EXPENSE - In the event that employees are moved by the Company from one garage to another garage on account of work being moved to that particular garage, financial assistance will be allowed to married employees in the amount of \$500 and to unmarried employees in the amount of \$250, such amount to be payable at the time the employee reports for work at the new location.
+ARTICLE M-9.
+MOVING EXPENSE - In the event that employees are moved by the Company from one garage to another garage on account of work being moved to that particular garage, financial assistance will be allowed to married employees in the amount of \$300 and to unmarried employees in the amount of \$150, such amount to be payable at the time the employee reports for work at the new location.
 In addition, the employee so moved will be allowed up to five working days (40 hours) with no loss of earnings in effecting their relocation.
 Such employee will report to work at the new location upon completion of the five days referred to above.
-This does not apply to situations where the garage itself moves from one physical location to another.

-ARTICLE M-7.
-Overtime DISTRIBUTION - Overtime will be distributed among the employees qualified to do the work needed without discrimination.
+ARTICLE M-10.
+OVERTIME DISTRIBUTION - Overtime will be distributed among the employees qualified to do the work needed without discrimination.